Bad Bunny breaks the Olympics in concert

 This way, at 9:49 PM, the music download started with “Summer Without You” and sings all the international songs from this new album, which is already nominated Latin Grammy.

-The songs “Moscow Mule”, “Me porto bonito” and “Un ratito” ignited the audience, so much so that they lowered the wave in slightly romantic songs like “Vete” and “La cancion”.
+“Moscow Mule”, “Walk Kindly” and “Short Period” They turned on the attendees, so much so that they only lowered the wave in slightly romantic songs like “Vete” and “La cancion.”

+bad bunny He arrived dressed very tropically, imposing white in appearance almost entirely.
+Halfway through the show, he takes off his tennis shoes to get more into the sun, beach, and sand chorus character.

 urban artist ru alexander He was the first guest who sang with him “Ceremony”.

+At that moment he paused for what was new and made a mix of his previous productions “X100pre” and “YHLQMDLG” and allowed them to sing “La Romana” in unison, but without El Alfa.

+The short comeback journey, since the singer-songwriter came on the scene in 2016, has continued with pure international hits: Love It, with Cardi B and J Balvin and “Te boté remix”, the billion-plus song on YouTube that made him acquaintance with Ozuna.

 “I’m also having a good time.
-Since I got off the plane I’ve felt like an RD card”He said bad bunny In front of a cheerful audience.
+Since I got off the plane I’ve felt like an RD card”keep up the conversation bad bunny In front of a cheerful audience.
+Sometimes he would stop to marvel at how the fans hesitated at the event.

 The large L-shaped stage allowed the urban artist to get close to his fans on his first night in Olympic Stadium Felix Sanchez.

+in 2022, Coldplay with their “Music of the spheres” tour s bad bunny They presented similar experiments in terms of concept and assembly.

-In another stage of the show, bad bunny I know Well-supported artificial “palm bush” climbing It passes through the entire stadium from a great height.
+In another stage of the show, bad bunny I know Well-supported artificial “coconut bush” climbing It passes through the entire stadium from a great height.
+Experienced land and exponent stands “from there to there”.

 The artist thanked the Dominican Republic at all times, this country was an influence when composing and highlighted Creole rhythms.